ElektraInitiative/libelektra/doc/help/kdb-global-mount.md

 This command allows a user to globally mount some plugins that will be part of every interaction with the global keydatabase.

-Note that previous calls of `kdb global-mount` will be overwritten.
-See [below](#KDB) for information on how to add plugins that will be considered by future `kdb global-mount` executions.

-If possible, you should prefer local mounts.

 ## IMPORTANT